Kpetyxova/goal-aware-dream/README.md

 # Goal-Aware DeepPavlov DREAM

-This is a Goal-Aware verson of original DeepPavlov Dream Socialbot, which was developed as part of bachelor thesis "Goal Tracker and Dialogue Games for Low-Level Human Goals in Open-Domain Conversations".
+This is a Goal-Aware verson of DeepPavlov Dream Socialbot, which was developed as part of bachelor thesis "Goal Tracker and Dialogue Games for Low-Level Human Goals in Open-Domain Conversations".

 The goal-aware bot can deal with 7 goals: "share_personal_problems",